2013 Annual Science Report

 Stoichiometry of Life - Task 1 - Laboratory Studies in Biological Stoichiometry

-This project component involves a diverse set of studies of various microorganisms with which we are trying to better understand how living things use chemical elements (nitrogen, phosphorus, iron, etc) and how they cope, in a physiological sense, with shortages of such elements.
-For example, how does the “elemental recipe of life” change when an organism is starved for phosphorus?
-Is this change similar for diverse species of microorganisms?
+This project component involves a set of studies of microorganisms with which we are trying to better understand how living things use chemical elements (nitrogen, phosphorus, iron, etc.) and how they cope, in a physiological sense, with shortages of such elements.
+For example, how does the “elemental recipe of life” change when an organism is starved for phosphorus or nitrogen or iron?
+Is this change similar for different species of microorganisms?
 Are the changes the same if the organism is limited by a different key nutrient?
 Furthermore, how does an organism shift its patterns of gene expression when it is starved by various nutrients?
 This will help in interpreting studies of gene expression in natural environments.
-At an even more profound level: can an organism substitute an element that is similar to the one that is limiting, as in the case of arsenic for phosphorus?

 PROJECT INVESTIGATORS:James Elser

 PROJECT MEMBERS:Ariel Anbar

 Co-evolution of microbial communities

 Adaptation and evolution of life beyond Earth